 No. Students may not move into or occupy their assigned room prior to the scheduled move in date and time.
-If you are planning to arrive to Chicago prior to the scheduled move in day, please make approporiate off campus lodging reservations in advance.
+If you are planning to arrive to Chicago prior to the scheduled move in day, please make appropriate off campus lodging reservations in advance.

-Can I ship things to my Residence Hall prior to move in?
+Can I ship things to my residence hall prior to move in?

 What is my mailing address?

-Your mailing adress is the address of your Residence Hall.
+Your mailing address is the address of your Residence Hall.
 All mail and/or packages should be addressed to you with your Residence Hall address and room number.
 Building names or simply “The University of Chicago” is not sufficient for the US Post Office, and mail addressed in this manner will be returned to sender.
 An address should read: